What’s Changed in 2026-2027 for Florida Hunters

-Florida is a hunter’s paradise, with over 6 million acres of public land and year-round opportunities like wild hog hunting.
-But the state’s unique rules and season structures can catch newcomers off guard.
-This guide breaks down what you need to know to hunt legally and responsibly in Florida — from licenses and permits to bag limits, season dates, safety requirements, and land use rules.
+Florida is a hunter’s paradise, with over 6 million acres of public land, year-round wild hog hunting, and the return of a regulated black bear season in 2025.
+Florida Fish and Wildlife Conservation Commission (FWC) rules change often, and several major updates took effect for the 2025-26 and 2026-27 seasons.
+This guide covers what you need to know to hunt legally in Florida: licenses and permits, season dates, bag limits, safety requirements, and the land use rules that trip up newcomers most.

 Getting Your Florida Hunting License and Permits